mandeepbal/benchmark/site/index.md

 For now, no. The idea is to test \"out of the box\" performance on these queries even if you haven\'t done a bunch of up-front work at the loading stage to optimize for specific access patterns.
 For this reason we have opted to use simple storage formats across Hive, Impala and Shark benchmarking.

-That being said, it is important to note that the various platforms optomize different use cases.
+That being said, it is important to note that the various platforms optimize different use cases.
 As it stands, only Redshift can take advantage of its columnar compression.
 However, the other platforms could see improved performance by utilizing a columnar storage format.
 Specifically, Impala is likely to benefit from the usage of the Parquet columnar file format.

 We may relax these requirements in the future.